 The Lancastrian king Henry VI had been murdered in the Tower of London.
 His son, Prince Edward, had died at the battle of Tewkesbury.

-The bride, Elizabeth of York, was the eldest daughter of King Edward IV.
+The bride, Elizabeth of York, was the eldest daughter of King Edward IV and his queen, Elizabeth Woodville.
 The groom, Henry Tudor, carried the line of the House of Lancaster through his mother, Margaret Beaufort.
 And their marriage united the White Rose of York and the Red Rose of Lancaster.

 Nobody knows who came up with the idea of merging the badges of the two rival houses into the Tudor rose we all know and love, but it was a great idea to demonstrate unity.